 Portland General has a noncontributory defined benefit pension plan (the Portland General Plan) covering substantially all of its employees.
 Benefits under the Plan are based on years of service, final average pay and covered compensation.

+[Enron Facilities Services maintains a retirement plan (Qualified Pension Plan) which is a noncontributory defined benefit plan covering substantially all of its employees.
+Benefits under the Plan are based on years of service, final average pay and covered compensation.]

 Enron also maintains a noncontributory employee stock ownership plan (ESOP) which covers all eligible employees.
 Allocations to individual employees’ retirement accounts within the ESOP offset a portion of benefits earned under the Enron Plan.
 All shares included in the ESOP have been allocated to the employee accounts.
 At December 31, 1999 and 1998, 17,241,731 shares and 21,838,100 shares, respectively, of Enron common stock were held by the ESOP, a portion of which may be used to offset benefits under the Enron Plan.

 Assets of the Enron Plan and the Portland General Plan are comprised primarily of equity securities, fixed income securities and temporary cash investments.
 It is Enron’s policy to fund all pension costs accrued to the extent required by federal tax regulations.